A marketplace of ideas, images and information

 As technology becomes increasingly important to how we teach and learn, Occidental College is pioneering bold new approaches to education and collaborative learning on campus.
-The new Global Crossroads project, created by Second Story Interactive Studios, is a large-scale environmental installation driven by content created within an accompanying web application, is an exciting example of how Oxy is using digital media and technological innovation to bring its student body together.
+The new Global Crossroads project, created by Second Story, part of SapientNitro, is a large-scale environmental installation driven by content created within an accompanying web application.
+The project is an exciting example of how Oxy is using digital media and technological innovation to bring its student body together.

 The Global Crossroads is an integrated system with two distinct components: A custom web app that highlights the research process, reveals how arguments are developed and constructed, and urges students to learn from and build on each other’s efforts; and a stunning 50' x 30' wall of sculpted glass with reactive LED lighting and ten embedded displays that showcase the depth and dimension of the students' work.